-ricket had always been an important part of my life but never have I had so much fun playing it than I have in College Cricket.
+Cricket report ricket had always been an important part of my life but never have I had so much fun playing it than I have in College Cricket.
 The first time I ever scored a century was against Whitley College in the second round.
 I have never been seen as an extremely aggressive batsman but something clicked that day as I excelled past 100 in 12 overs.
 Everyone started going crazy, all the lads ran onto the field to shake my hand and it as I live five hours away from College. was a fantastic feeling.
 I couldn't help but be disappointed by having to head home to Portland for club cricket the next Friday night.
-Due to this unfortunate occurrence, I would with plenty of time to spare.
+Due to this unfortunate occurrence, I would with plenty of time to spare. the finals.

-the finals.
 But I was struck with luck!
 The team we play in club cricket forfeited after being smashed in the first innings and Mary's beat St Hilda's in the preliminary final.
 Full of excitement, I rang Mary's male Sports Representative, Lachlan Garrick, to ask if there was still a spot for me for the following day.
 "Sure", he said "it starts at 9am tomorrow".
 Now this was a bit of an inconvenience Yet no way was I letting that stop me.
 The next morning at 3am I was in my Ute and on the way to Melbourne.
-Having almost fallen asleep at the wheel several times, I finally arrived be unavailable to play for St Marys in The day's cricket game for Mary's turned out to be one of the best days in cricket ever, which was fortunate, because of the adrenaline pumping through my body I didn't fall asleep on the pitch.
+Having almost fallen asleep at the wheel several times, I finally arrived profession with the Community of the Apostles of the Interior Life.